Average Weather in Newport Oregon, United States

 The darker period of the year lasts for 3.9 months, from October 26 to February 24, with an average daily incident shortwave energy per square meter below 2.3 kWh.
 The darkest day of the year is December 26, with an average of 1.1 kWh.

 Average Daily Incident Shortwave Solar Energy

 For the purposes of this report, the geographical coordinates of Newport are 44.637 deg latitude, -124.053 deg longitude, and 10 ft elevation.

-The topography within 2 miles of Newport contains significant variations in elevation, with a maximum elevation change of 561 feet, and an average elevation above sea level of 85 feet.
-Within 10 miles contains very significant variations in elevation (1,371 feet).
-Within 50 miles contains extreme variations in elevation (4,065 feet).
+The topography within 2 miles of Newport contains significant variations in elevation, with a maximum elevation change of 561 feet and an average elevation above sea level of 85 feet.
+Within 10 miles contains significant variations in elevation (1,371 feet).
+Within 50 miles contains very significant variations in elevation (4,065 feet).

 The area within 2 miles of Newport is covered by water (42%), trees (25%), herbaceous vegetation (16%), and artificial surfaces (14%), within 10 miles by water (48%) and trees (39%), and within 50 miles by water (50%) and trees (32%).

 This report illustrates the typical weather in Newport, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 2 weather stations near enough to contribute to our estimation of the temperature and dew point in Newport.

 For each station, the records are corrected for the elevation difference between that station and Newport according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.